 The Company presently only has a diversity target for the male/female ratio for the Supervisory Board, as outlined in the Supervisory Board Profile.
 When selecting the Managing Directors and Supervisory Directors, the available persons that meet the requirements of skill, expertise and affiliation for a position on the Management Board and Supervisory Board at that moment happened to be all male.
-The Company keeps striving to have a diverse Management Board and Supervisory Board and Supervisory Board supervisory Board at use the requirements as set out in the applicable legislation.
+The Company keeps striving to have a diverse Management Board and Supervisory Board and will follow the requirements as set out in the applicable legislation.